Public Health Information

 Reach out to the Town's Public Health Nurse, Michele Fronk Schuckel, with any non-emergent questions at 781-786-5033

 News Announcements: Stay Informed

-There is understandably a lot of questions and anxiety associated with the virus and the administration of the vaccine.
-If you have not done so already, be sure to subscribe to Public Safety News or Latest Town News email/text notifications at WestonMA.gov/StayInformed (don't forget to confirm your email/phone number).
+To get email updates about Public Safety in Weston be sure to subscribe to Public Safety News or Latest Town News email/text notifications at WestonMA.gov/StayInformed (don't forget to confirm your email/phone number).

 - Friday, October 21st at Town Hall from 2:00 pm to 4:00 pm.
 This clinic is open to everyone age 9 and over.
 Parents/guardians for those younger than 9 years are encouraged to contact their pediatrician to review vaccination schedules and clinic options that are best suited for our younger population.

 2. Monday, October 24th at the COA from 1:00 pm to 3:00 pm is only open to people who are 65 plus- this is a high dose vaccine- specific for this age group ONLY.

 You must register in order to participate in either clinic and can register for either clinic by clicking on the following link: https://home.color.com/vaccine/register/weston For assistance with registration call the Council on Aging at 781-786-6280

 The best way to protect against flu and its potentially serious complications is with a flu vaccine.
 CDC recommends that almost everyone 6 months and older get a seasonal flu vaccine each year, ideally by the end of October.
 As long as flu viruses are circulating, vaccination should continue throughout flu season, even into January or later.